 Pros and Cons of Convection - Are There Really Any Downsides?

-The only real downside to convection ovens is that the extra heating element can be a potential extra repair cost if it breaks.
+Another downside to convection ovens is that the extra heating element can be a potential extra repair cost if it breaks.
 However, convection ovens are usually higher-quality models so this is not usually a major concern.
 Regardless, the repair is unlikely to exceed the value of your appliance or make buying a new oven your best option.

 Food cooks up to 25% faster